 Many times, nurse practitioners (NPs) are trained in outpatient settings and have limited exposure to the NP role in a hospital, aside from prior bedside nursing experience.
-Entering the NP workforce as a hospital-based provider has its challenges and can be intimidating.
+Entering the NP workforce as a hospital-based provider in medical scrubs has its challenges and can be intimidating.
 But, by knowing how a hospital NP approaches their day and what to expect, you can feel empowered while safely and successfully taking care of your patients.

 Hospital based NPs typically have responsibilities of both rounding and completing admissions for patients that need to be placed in the hospital.
 State practice laws determine the amount of physician oversight and procedures that you will be doing.
 Be sure that you have a good understanding of your scope of practice prior to beginning this role.

 Pre-rounds are a priority in the morning (while drinking your coffee!).
 During pre-rounds, you look up your patient’s charts, familiarize yourself with their stories, diagnostic procedures performed, morning labs, overnight vital signs, plans of care, read specialist notes, etc. If you see something that needs to be addressed, you can start treatments for the day.
 For example, low potassium levels resulting from overnight labs may need to be immediately addressed, or any other issues that you may notice.

 Sometimes it is appropriate to consult specialists while doing your pre-rounds.
 If there is something that you know needs a consult (example: a dialysis patient needs a nephrology consult), it's best to alert the consulting services about these patients early in the day so they can better plan their patient flow.
 On the other hand, sometimes you need to see the patients and complete a physical exam before consulting with specialists.
 When you become more accustomed to the facility, you will learn what different consulting services prefer.